Ruth Ella Moore

-Ruth Ella Moore (May 19, 1903 in Columbus, Ohio – July 19, 1994) was an American bacteriologist and microbiologist, who, in 1933, became the first African-American woman to be awarded a Ph.D. in a natural science.
+Ruth Ella Moore (May 19, 1903 – July 19, 1994) was an American bacteriologist and microbiologist, who, in 1933, became the first African-American woman to be awarded a Ph.D. in a natural science.
 She was a professor of bacteriology at Howard University.
 A decade later, she was installed as the head of the department of bacteriology, which she renamed to the department of microbiology.
 During that period she was promoted to associate professor of microbiology.

 She published her research on tuberculosis, immunology, dental caries, the response of gut microorganisms to antibiotics, and the blood types of African-Americans.

 Although there are gaps in the official personnel records of the university, Moore is believed to have continued to teach and conduct her research at Howard until 1973, after which she held the position of associate professor emeritus of microbiology until 1990.

 Moore also gained recognition as a fashion designer.

 Early life and education

 Ruth Ella Moore was born in Columbus, Ohio, to Margaret Moore and William E. Moore on May 19, 1903.
 She had two older brothers, Donovan L. Moore and William E. Moore.
 Her mother was a successful artist.
 As a graduate of Columbus State College of Art and Design, she always encouraged Ruth to strive for a college degree and beyond.

+During her high school years, Moore attended multiple high schools in Columbus, Ohio.
+All of them were segregated and under resourced by the City of Columbus.

-Moore attended Ohio State University for both her undergraduate and graduate education.
-She earned her bachelor of science degree in 1926 and her master of science degree in 1927.
+Moore attended the Ohio State University for both her undergraduate and graduate education.
+During her undergraduate years, Moore was a member of Delta Sigma Theta- one of the Divine nine sororities.
+She earned her Bachelor of Science degree in 1926 and her Master of Science degree in 1927.
 She was awarded her Ph.D. in bacteriology in 1933 from the university, making her the first Black woman in the United States to earn a PhD in the natural sciences, as well as the first African American of any gender to earn a PhD in Bacteriology.
-Ohio State University was one of the few universities in the United States admitting Black students at the time.
+The Ohio State University was one of the few universities in the United States admitting Black students at the time.Despite significant record of Moore's attendance, graduation and further education at Ohio State University, there are noted gaps of Moore's entry in the chronological listing of bacteriology ph.D recipients of Ohio State University document archives.

 Her dissertation was on the tuberculosis bacterium Mycobacterium tuberculosis.
 The two parts were entitled, "Studies on Dissociation of Mycobacterium Tuberculosis" and "A New Method of Concentration on the Tubercule Bacilli as Applied to Sputum And Urine Examination".
 At the time, tuberculosis was the second largest cause of death in the United States.
 This work was referenced in many later articles contributing to the eventual control of the disease.